brendanconnolly/BlogPosts/PanoramicQuality/Part2-DevOpsIsDifferent-Ownership.md

 ## DevOps is Different

 ## Ownership
-As development has shifted from waterfall to agile and now dev ops, at each stage you see developers taking on more responsibility and accountability.
+As development has shifted from waterfall to agile and now DevOps, at each stage you see developers taking on more responsibility and accountability.

-Waterfall was isolationist, developers owned the act of coding, and in the stereotypical developer way had little to no interest what happened before or after they coded.
-Other roles on the teams in many ways acted as insulators to keep external forces away from developers.
+Waterfall was isolationist.
+Developers owned the act of coding, and in the stereotypical developer way had little to no interest what happened before or after they coded.
+Other roles on teams in many ways acted as insulators to keep external forces away from developers.

-Agile was developers pulling the insulation away and shifting themselves left and taking more ownership of the product creation process.
+Agile was developers pulling that insulation away and shifting themselves left and taking more ownership of the product creation process.
 Developers required a real time feedback loop to build the right things and successfully react to change.

-Dev Ops is essentially the same process on the right side of the spectrum.
+DevOps is essentially the same process on the right side of the spectrum.
 Development takes more ownership of deployment, monitoring and application support.
 It's just too slow and cumbersome to react to the requirements of maintaining applications by filtering feedback through separate teams at scale.

 The benefits of integration outweigh the cost of the additional responsibility.